dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 This document specifies _primary constructors_.
-This is a feature that allows one constructor and a set of instance variables to be specified in a concise form in the header of the declaration.
-Some elements can still be specified in the class body: The primary constructor can have an initializer list, which must then be specified in the body.
-It can include assertions, instance variable initializers, and/or a superinitializer.
-The primary constructor can also have a constructor body, which is also specified in the class body.
+This is a feature that allows one constructor and a set of instance variables to be specified in a concise form in the header of the declaration of a class or a similar entity.
+If the primary constructor also needs an initializer list or body, those can be specified inside the class body.

 One variant of this feature has been proposed in the [struct proposal][], several other proposals have appeared elsewhere, and prior art exists in